-Bryan Stephenson, President & Treasurer
+Bryan Stephenson, President, Treasurer & Secretary

 Bryan has a background of leadership and achievement across operational, training and administrative environments in public, private and charitable sectors.
 He has experience in strategic planning, restructuring, personnel, financial management, policy formulation and governance.
 Bryan is a retired Major-General with the Canadian Armed Forces and retired software development company executive.
 Currently Bryan is the Executive Director of Catch The Fire, a group of charities with global presence with a focus on missions, church growth and expansion.

 Kathy Priddle, Past President

 Kathy has lived and worked in Almonte for more than 23 years.
 She has raised her 3 children here and been a tireless volunteer over the years.
 Her roles have ranged from President of the Almonte Toy Lending Library to President of the MVTM.
 Kathy also volunteers at The Hub and Cornerstone Community Church and served on the Mississippi Mills Library Board.
 She still finds time to work part-time in downtown Almonte and also teach drama.
 Early in her career, Kathy taught Grade 4 and was also a nature interpreter for the MNR.
 Her educational background is in Environmental Studies (B.E.S., University of Waterloo) and Education (B.Ed., Nipissing University).